josecannete/actual-fintoc/README.md

 The following time you run the script it will fetch the transactions and update the already created budget.

+### Creation of Categories

+You can config the categories in the `categories.json` file.
+The script will create the categories in Actual Budget when creating a new budget if the env variable `CREATE_CATEGORIES` is set to `true`.

+See the `categories.json.example` file for an example of how to configure the categories.
+Note there is an "examples" field, this is not used for now, but it is there for future use.
+The script will create the categories in Actual Budget with the same name as the ones in the `categories.json` file.

 ### New Transactions

 It seems that when trying to fetch new transactions from Fintoc, it will return the already fetched ones, at least when using a free account.
 I found that a way to bring truly new transactions is to deactivate the Fintoc Link Token and then reactivate it.
 That way you can update your transactions in Actual Budget.